Usbac/borealis/docs/en/installation.md

 You can use a C compiler like `gcc` or `clang`.

-The source code includes a Makefile and a CMake file.
+The source code includes a Makefile, and a CMake file.
 With make, compiling it is as easy as running the `make` command.